 What is considered a Customer Electronic Message (CEM)?

 A Customer Electronic Message (CEM) includes communication sent by:

 - Social media

 This also includes communication where a secondary message is included and commercial in nature.

-To ensure that Bell is CASL compliant, the following will be incorporated into our current practices:
+To ensure that Bell is CASL compliant, the following are incorporated into our current practices: